AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 to a given memory-mapped device.
 Doing so allows the client code some flexibility, or it might facilitate an internal implementation.
-For example, the STM32 boards from ST Microelectronics include a 96-bit device unique identifier on-board.
-Much like the rotary switch example above, the unique identifier is located at a fixed memory location.
+For example, the STM32 boards from ST Microelectronics include a 96-bit device unique identifier on each board.
+The identifier starts at a fixed memory location.
-(Unlike the rotary switch, the value is a constant.)
-The primary difference in this case is that we provide two different views |mdash|
+In this example we provide two different views |mdash|
-types |mdash| for this unique identifier.
+types |mdash| for the value.
 One type provides the identifier as a String containing twelve characters, whereas another type provides the value as an array of three 32-bit unsigned words (i.e., 12 bytes).
-The two types are applied by two overloaded functions that are distinguished by their return type.
+The two types are applied by two overloaded functions that are distinguished by their return type:

 .. code-block:: ada